-Unless technically infeasible, existing buildings shall comply with the requirements listed for new construction.
+Unless technically infeasible, adaptive reuse and substantial rehabilitation of existing buildings shall comply with the requirements listed for new construction.

 The level of accessibility will be determined by complying with IAC, Section 202.
 For rehabilitation of historic buildings including compliance with requirements of the State of Illinois Historical Agency, IAC, Section 202.5 will govern.